 Whistler vs. Blackcomb: Which has Better Skiing?

-If this is your first time skiing Whistler and Blackcomb, you probably want to know… Whistler vs. Blackcomb: Which of the two side-by-side mountains is best for skiing and boarding?
+If this is your first ski trip to Whistler and Blackcomb, you probably want to know… Whistler vs. Blackcomb: Which of the two side-by-side mountains is best for skiing and boarding?

 Surrounded by fabulous scenery, skiers take a break from skiing